 Being out of control, or weak.

-And is nearly always difficult and sometimes embarrassing for other around to know how to respond.
+And is nearly always difficult for others around us to know how to respond.

-What I have noticed in the work I have done with others, individuals and groups, and with the work I have for my own wellbeing with support from others, is that once we can identify, express what it is we need in order to feel at peace, the internal and external world becomes a much nicer place to live.
+What I have noticed in the work I have done with individuals and groups, and with the work I continue to do for my own wellbeing with support from others, is that once we can identify, express and share what it is we need in order to feel at peace, the internal and external world becomes a much nicer place to live.